First published in June, 2010,

 • The Yellow Rose of Texas

 This is just a fraction of what is out there.
 Do you see any favorite tunes in this list?
-Amazing Grace is beloved by many, including myself, but it can seem a bit short when if you've got a good harmony going and don't want to stop.
+Amazing Grace is beloved by many, including myself, but it can seem a bit short if you've got a good harmony going and don't want to stop.
 With a metrical psalter you can belt out Amazing Grace with gusto until the cows come home and never repeat a single verse.

 Actually, as one reader pointed out, Amazing Grace is the name of the poem written by John Newton in 1779, and that famous tune came fifty years later and was called New Britain.
 Several hymns in the list are probably the names of poems rather than tunes.